nlac/sbs-projector/README.md

 ### Stopping projection

 Tap the **STOP SBS** button in the overlay.
 The foreground service will stop, the overlay will be removed, and the screen capture session will end.

+### Configuring

+Two sliders control how the stereoscopic image is rendered:

+- **Shrink** - Scales the projected images.
+Increase this if the image feels too wide inside the headset, or if you see barrel distortion from the lenses.
+- **Closeness** - Controls the distance of the two half-projections.
+Adjust it to see the content clearly according to your eye distance, VR and phone screen dimensions.

+These settings are saved automatically and restored the next time you open the app.

 ---